Billionaire Profile

 Early Life

-Leonard S. Schleifer was born in 1953 in Queens, New York, to a Jewish family.
-His father was a sweater manufacturer and a World War II codebreaker.
-He graduated with a B.S. from Cornell University and earned an MD-PhD from the University of Virginia, studying under future Nobel Laureate Alfred G. Gilman.
+Leonard S. Schleifer was born in Queens, New York, in 1953, to a Jewish family.
+He graduated from Cornell University with a B.S. degree and earned an MD-PhD from the University of Virginia, where he studied under future Nobel Laureate, Alfred G. Gilman.
+He trained to become a neurologist and served as a junior faculty member at New York Hospital.

 Rise to Success